Recent Blogs

 1.Vaccinations and Health Precautions

-Check with your doctor what vaccinations are recommended for travel to Nepal.
-Usual vaccinations include Hepatitis A and B, typhoid, and tetanus.
-Carry a basic first-aid kit including altitude sickness medication if you are going to trek at higher elevations.
+Check with your doctor to see what vaccinations are recommended for travel to Nepal.
+Standard vaccinations include Hepatitis A and B, typhoid, and tetanus.
+Bring a basic first-aid kit-including altitude sickness medication if you’re going to be trekking at higher elevations.

 2. Altitude Sickness: Know the Signs

-Altitude sickness can affect anyone above 8,000 feet.
-Here are few symptoms such as headaches, dizziness, nausea, and shortness of breath.
-Take your time in acclimatizing, stay hydrated, and don’t rush your trek.
+Altitude sickness can affect any person above 8,000 feet.
+Symptoms include headaches, dizzy feelings, nausea, and shortness of breath.
+Go easy with your acclimatization-keep yourself hydrated and don’t rush your trek.

 3. Travel Insurance